stefan-kolb/paas-profiles/README.md

 ### Type

-Type of the PaaS.
+Positioning of the PaaS in between IaaS and SaaS.
 Currently allowed categories:

 ```
-language-specific, polyglot, apaas
+SaaS-centric, Generic, IaaS-centric
 ```

 ### Pricing